 Ria Massoni

-Ria is a senior majoring in Computational Biology and Science, Technology, and Society and joined the lab in Fall 2023.
-Her research focuses on understanding the genetic factors driving differences in aquatic microbe species abundances under changing environmental conditions.
-In collaboration with Dr. Jeremy Farrell, Ria is using metagenomic analyses to create models that predict the interactions between microbial abundances, genes, and aquatic conditions.
-When Ria graduates in May 2024, she is planning to continue conducting research in the lab by pursuing an MS in Biology.
-Outside of research, Ria is also involved on campus as the Undergraduate President, the Social Media Manager for the RPI Union, an Admissions Ambassador, and a member of Phalanx Leadership Society.
+Ria is a Master's student in the Department of Biological Sciences at Rensselaer.
+Her research focuses on understanding the genetic factors driving differences in aquatic microbe species abundances and gene expression under changing environmental conditions.
+In collaboration with Dr. Jeremy Farrell, Ria is using metagenomic analyses to create machine learning models that predict the interactions between microbial abundances, genes, and aquatic conditions to investigate associations between freshwater conditions and genetic differences.
+Additionally, she collaborates with Dr. Sandra Nierzwicki-Bauer to investigate the differences in genetic expression between symbiotic Rhizobial bacteria found in the root nodules of the floating fern Azolla filiculoides vs free living Rhizobial bacteria using RNA-seq analyses.
+Ria graduated from Rensselaer Polytechnic Institute in May 2024 with a B.S.
+Computational Biology with a Concentration in Ecological Systems and a B.S.
+Science, Technology, and Society.
+Outside of research, she is also involved on campus as the Treasurer of the Graduate Council, a Graduate Senator, the Student Senate's Student Life Committee Chair, the Social Media Manager for the RPI Union, an Admissions Ambassador, and a member of Phalanx Leadership Society.

 |